10 Ways to Optimize Music Streaming

 I’ll get into modem, router, and power supply upgrades later in this blog.
 Let’s get back to ISPs.

 Another significant consideration and one of the more undefinable factors is the bandwidth in your area.
-For example, cable internet is a “party line” where you are sharing bandwidth with all of your neighbors who share the same distribution node.
-In some neighborhoods, such as older neighborhoods with old infrastructure or high-density apartment complexes or residential neighborhoods that share bandwidth with commercial areas, you may hear a notable difference in sound quality during different times of the day as usage goes up and down.
+For example, cable internet is a “party line” where you're sharing bandwidth with your neighbors.
+In some neighborhoods, such as older neighborhoods with old infrastructure or high-density apartment complexes or residential neighborhoods that share bandwidth with commercial areas, you may hear a notable difference in sound quality during different times of the day.

-Read the fine print on the contract from your ISP: it clearly states “up to...” a certain download and upload speed and never guarantees those numbers.
+Read the fine print in the contract from your ISP: it clearly states “up to...” a certain download and upload speed and never guarantees those numbers.

-I used to live in a place where relatively low performance DSL sounded better than high-speed cable internet.
-In that neighborhood the shared bandwidth of the cable internet notably slowed download speeds, as well as the sound quality of streamed music, from about 2pm when children got out of school to about 10pm when most people went to sleep.
+I used to live in a place where low performance DSL sounded better than high-speed cable internet.
+In that neighborhood cable internet notably slowed down and sound quality suffered from 2pm when kids got out of school to about 10pm when most people went to sleep.
 And when I moved to a different neighborhood only a few miles away the same ISPs had totally different performance.

 #3 Local Area Networks: